 School attendance enables the fulfilment of a fundamental right of every child and young person and is a protective factor related to positive future outcomes.
-Exclusion reduces opportunities and for the pupil to be present, participating, achieving and supported.
+Exclusion reduces opportunities and for the child or young person to be present, participating, achieving and supported.
 As such exclusion from schools must be a last resort.
 All schools should look to develop alternatives to exclusion specific to their individual context.